Age Partnership equity release review

-This Age Partnership equity release review is one in a series of provider reviews , designed to help you compare the various plans and services on the market today.
-Age Partnership are independent equity release brokers who compare a wide selection of schemes to find the most appropriate plan for your circumstances.
+Age Partnership are equity release brokers who compare a wide selection of plans to find the most appropriate one for your circumstances.

-With a 97% trust score on independent review site Trustpilot, Age Partnership has also won many awards for their equity release service over the years, culminating in being accredited as The Times Money Mentor recommended equity release broker in 2020 – a genuine mark of customer trust.
+With a 4.6 trust score on independent review site Trustpilot, Age Partnership has also won many awards for their equity release service over the years, culminating in being accredited as The Times Money Mentor recommended equity release broker 2022 – a genuine mark of customer trust.

-As an independent company, Age Partnership can give you impartial advice.
-They compare equity release providers and schemes from right across the market, to give you a clear picture of the schemes available to you and the reasons why one plan may be better suited to you than another.
+Age Partnership compare equity release providers and schemes from some of the UK's leading providers, to give you a clear picture of the schemes available to you and the reasons why one plan may be better suited to you than another.
 They will also explain how releasing equity could affect your family's inheritance and your entitlement to current and future means-tested benefits.

-Age Partnership has successfully negotiated preferential terms with many leading equity release providers, Benefits that may not be available to you if you apply directly or through a financial adviser:
+Age Partnership has successfully negotiated preferential terms with leading equity release providers.
+Benefits that may not be available to you elsewhere:

 - Preferential low lifetime mortgage rates that could save you thousands of pounds in interest